AsumVictor/profile/README.md

 ## Feedback

-If you have any feedback, please reach out to us at iamasum369@gmail.com
+If you have any feedback, please reach out to me at iamasum369@gmail.com or +233547113025 on whatsapp or the social media handles

 ## 🔗 Links